CryptoOnion/doc/concepts/placement.md

     // code runs on registry
 }
 ```
-The type in the placed annotations defines, where the function is placed.
 In the case above, the function
 would be available on all `Registry`-peers and can be remote called on different peers.
-If the function should return Value, additional type hints are necessary:
+If the function should return Value, additional type annotations are necessary:
 ```scala
 def peerfunc2(): Int on Registry = placed {
     // code runs on registry and returns an Int